pubnative/rmp-vast/README.md

 # rmp-vast

 A client-side JavaScript solution to load, parse and display VAST resources (advertising).
+Testing PR options.

 It aims at closely implementing the [IAB VAST 3 specification](https://www.iab.com/guidelines/digital-video-ad-serving-template-vast-3-0/) for web-based environments
 (e.g. browser, WebView ...) where both HTML5 video and JavaScript are available.